Vyral/max-folkers/_posts/2021-10-04-max-folkers-on-why-bay-park-is-so-desirable.md

 tags:
   - Real Estate
   - Market Update
-excerpt: Talking with Max Folkers, mayor of Bay Park, about this amazing area.
+excerpt: I talk with Derrick Evens about why Bay Park is such a desirable location.
 enclosure: >-
   s3://vyralmarketing/Max Folkers/Videos/2021/Max Folkers on Why Bay Park Is So Desirable.mp4